huaweicloud/terraform-provider-huaweicloud/docs/resources/as_policy.md

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a resource ID in UUID format.